Click the numbers if you missed the first four chapters:

 “Prince Othniel,” Kendric replied with the slightest—and near to disrespectful—nod.

 Both men seemed to ignore Ismene whose confusion and discomfort would soon get the best of her if she didn’t say something.

 “P-pr—Othniel.
 I see you know my father’s old friend.”
-She half-laughed at the description and wrapped the fingers of her free hand around the fabric of her skirt.
+She half-laughed at the description and wrapped the fingers of her right hand around the fabric of her skirt.
 “I mean, Lord Kendric’s father is my father’s old friend.
 He and I were getting reacquainted.”

 Finally, Othniel’s gaze shifted from the other man to look her in the eye.
 A bubble of defiance for she-knew-not-what surfaced and straightened her shoulders, but his glare immediately softened to something indecipherable where his eyes lost their harsh edge.

 “I went to your room to check on you, but when I found it empty I grew concerned.”

 “I . . . well, to be honest, I became lost.”
 She shrugged and did her best to not feel guilty for making him search her out.
 “But when I happened upon this quaint rose conservatory, I couldn’t resist.”